javonharper/Tomb-The-Roguelike/README.txt

 the icon of the Weedaula so that peace can be restored in your nearby village.
 Tomb is designed to be a coffeebreak roguelike where the player can experiment with character classes into powerful combinations.

+Class Mechanics:
+The player starts as a level 1 Adventurer and gains experience for killing enemies.
+On level up, they get 1 point in an attribute of their choice and 1 point in your current player class.

+Some weapons are special in that some classes can utilize their special abilities.
+For example, level 2 paladins could use a Sword of Retribution to use the Smite ability, which uses 4 energy.

+An important aspect of the game would be finding these weapons that help you specialize into your class.

+Classes can be upgraded to other classes.
+For example, a level 3 Adventurer can become a Magician, Priest, Fighter, or Rogue.
+Similarly, classes can be combined to create hybrid-classes.
+For example, a player with experience at a level 2 Magician and a level 2 Figter can have the oppurtunity to become a Psychic Warrior.

 In Tomb, the maps, items, and enemies are randomly generated so no game is ever the same.

 Playing Tomb: